geffenbrenman/Link-a-Pix-AI-final-project/README.md

 ![](cover_image.jpg)

 This is an AI based solver for the Link-a-Pix game!
-To enjoy the game click [here](https://www.conceptispuzzles.com/index.aspx?uri=puzzle/link-a-pix).
+To enjoy the real game click [here](https://www.conceptispuzzles.com/index.aspx?uri=puzzle/link-a-pix).

 ## The game